Brother Band: Outcasts

 Choose one.

+WE ARE DOING THIS ONE IN CLASS AS TEAMS.
+PICK A DIFFERENT CULMINATING ACTIVITY FOR YOUR INDIVIDUAL PROJECT.
 Create a 3/4 life size poster of a character from the novel.
 We call this a character collage.
 Illustrate them with symbols of their character traits and write quotations from the novel which reveal that trait.

 Illustrated quotations.
 Choose three important quotations from the novel which reveal something important about a main character, topic, or theme of the novel.
 What do each of these quotations reveal?
 Create drawings to go with each quotation.